-Quality manufacturers will give samples of their products and contractors should have a list of projects they have used them on.
-Sometimes these products are new to a market so having the factory training is a valid experience to installing this on your roof.
+(Quality manufacturers will give samples of their products and contractors should have a list of projects they have used them on.
+Sometimes these products are new to a market so having the factory training is valid experience to installing the product on your roof.)

 Do you have a Louisiana (Mississippi) Commercial Roofing or Building Contractors license and what is your license number?

 (It’s the law.
 A residential contractor’s license does not allow work on commercial roofs exceeding $50,000.
 A Home Improvement license does not allow work on commercial roofs.
 Check with the state contractors license board before you award that project.)

 If we award you this contract can you have your insurance company issue to me a Workers Compensation and General Liability certificate before the work begins?